-Written by Pradeep
+Written by Editorial Team

 Breastfeeding is an amazing experience for any mother, with benefits for both the mother and the baby.
-The feeling of attachment and nursing your baby is significant, memorable and something very close to your heart.
+The feeling of attachment and nursing your baby is significant, memorable, and something very close to your heart.
 However, it is difficult to relax and enjoy the moment when your baby develops a habit of biting during breastfeeding.

 Here are 5 main reasons why babies bite during breastfeeding:

-Some babies have a tendency to rest their top teeth on the breast during feed causing indentation in the breast.
+Some babies have a tendency to rest their top teeth on the breast during feed causing an indentation in the breast.
 This usually does not cause any pain.
 If you notice that your baby is biting during breastfeeding, please do not worry.
 Here are a few tips that will help you prevent your baby from biting.

 Here are 8 ways that will help you to prevent your baby from biting while breastfeeding: